B3nj4h/b/_posts/2023-10-04-intro-to-android-hacking.md

 * A notification manager that enables all apps to display custom alerts in the status bar
 * An activity manager that manages the lifecycle of apps and provides a common navigation back stack
 * Content providers that enable apps to access data from other apps, such as the Contacts app, or to share their own data
 ### System apps
 Android comes with a set of system apps for email, SMS messaging, calendars, internet browsing, contacts, and more.
 The developers can invoke these apps instead of recreating their own functionalities themeselves.

+## Android Application Components
+The application components are the essential blocks of and Android app.
+Each has a distinct life cycle.

+### Activity
+It represents a single screen with a UI.
+For example a chat app might have an activity that shows a list of chats, another activity to compose a chat and other activities for specific tasks.

+### Service
+A service allows an app to run in background without a user interface to perform long running operations or to perform work for remote processes.
+THere are to types of services
+* Started services tell the system to keep them running until their work is completed.
+This might be to sync some data in the background or play music even after the user leaves the app.
+* Bound services run because some other app (or the system) has said that it wants to make use of the service.
+A bound service provides an API to another process, and the system knows there is a dependency between these processes.
+So if process A is bound to a service in process B, the system knows that it needs to keep process B and its service running for A.

+### Broadcast Receiver
+A broadcast receiver is a component that lets the system deliver events to the app outside of a regular user flow so the app can respond to system-wide broadcast announcements.
+Because broadcast receivers are another well-defined entry into the app, the system can deliver broadcasts even to apps that aren't currently running.
+So, for example, an app can schedule an alarm to post a notification to tell the user about an upcoming event.
+Because the alarm is delivered to a BroadcastReceiver in the app, there is no need for the app to remain running until the alarm goes off.
+Many broadcasts originate from the system, like a broadcast announcing that the screen is turned off, the battery is low, or a picture is captured.
+Apps can also initiate broadcasts, such as to let other apps know that some data is downloaded to the device and is available for them to use.

+### Content Provider
+A content provider manages a shared set of app data that you can store in the file system, in a SQLite database, on the web, or on any other persistent storage location that your app can access.
+Through the content provider, other apps can query or modify the data, if the content provider permits it.
+For example, the Android system provides a content provider that manages the user's contact information.
+Any app with the proper permissions can query the content provider, such as using ```ContactsContract.Data```, to read and write information about a particular person.

+## Additional components
+### Fragments
+Represents a portion of user interface in an Activity.

+### Intent
+Intent activates three of the four component types: activities, services, and broadcast receivers.
+Intents bind individual components to each other at runtime.
+You can think of them as the messengers that request an action from other components, whether the component belongs to your app or another.

+### The manifest file
+Before the Android system can start an app component, the system must know that the component exists by reading the app's manifest file, AndroidManifest.xml.
+Your app declares all its components in this file, which is at the root of the app project directory.

+### App resources
+These include files such as images, audio files, and anything relating to the visual presentation of the app.
+For example, you can define animations, menus, styles, colors, and the layout of activity user interfaces with XML files.

 ## Android package
 an apk file is a archive file that contains the files needed by the application to run. it can be unpacked by the following command